Skip to content

 Top Programs

 The fields GateWay Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 GateWay Community College, located in Phoenix, Arizona, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 24%.
+The graduation rate is roughly 24%.

-Ten years out, alumni of GateWay Community College earn a median of $46,147, roughly in line with national averages for graduates.
+Ten years out, alumni of GateWay Community College earn a median of $46,147, roughly in line with the national average for college graduates.

-GateWay Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.99%, in line with strong performers nationally.
-Access is a real strength here: roughly 16.3% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+GateWay Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.99%, in line with strong performers nationally.
+Access is a real strength here.
+Roughly 16.3% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 6.1% go on to reach the top of the income ladder.
-The median family income of students sits near $58,100, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $58,100, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs below average at GateWay Community College, with an economic connectedness score of 0.78 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs below average at GateWay Community College.
+Its economic connectedness score is 0.78, where about 1.0 is the national norm.
 Its friending bias runs higher (0.17), suggesting students tend to form ties within their own economic group.
 Around 3% of students take part in civic and volunteering activity.

 Similar Schools